mariowe85/cmk_plugin_ms_win_update/README.md

 #### Description

 This check monitors the count of pending Windows updates.
-It counts all Windoes updates which are not ignored.
+It counts all Windows updates which are not ignored.

 #### Checkmk Service Examples